 What is mindfulness?

 Here at Sharpham, we can help introduce you to mindfulness - or deepen your existing practice.
-For more than 30 years, we've been helping people to understand and apply mindfulness to their daily lives.
+For 40 years, we've been helping people to understand and apply mindfulness to their daily lives.

 Helping you to live life with more awareness